What is the Belmont Alerts system?

 · E-mail: An alert message will be sent to your official campus e-mail address.
 You can also specify a secondary e-mail address for receiving these alerts.

-· SMS text messages: Faculty, staff and students may choose to register a cell phone number for receiving SMS text messages through Belmont Alerts. *Automatic text alerts will be sent via the National Weather Service any time a tornado warning is issued for Davidson County.
+· SMS text messages: Faculty, staff and students may choose to register a cell phone number for receiving SMS text messages through Belmont Alerts.

 · Voice messages: Faculty, staff and students may choose to register additional home or work phone numbers with Belmont Alerts.
 Voice messages will be sent to these phone numbers.